CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/cctbx.rst

 thousands to millions of images.
 These are stored as arrays of pixel intensity values.
 Here we focus on a subset of features and algorithms -- called *cctbx.xfel* -- which specialize in SFX experimental data analysis.
-The result of data processing is a list of features (such a Bragg spot shape, and Miller indices) derived from the input data set, as well as refined experimental parameters (such as detector position and orientation relative to the beam).
+The result of data processing is a list of features (such a Bragg spot intensity and shape, and Miller indices) derived from the input data set, as well as refined experimental parameters (such as detector position and orientation relative to the beam).

 *cctbx.xfel* is a python package which is designed to interface with other SFX data analysis workflows, such as `DAILS <https://dials.github.io/>`_.
 This makes it highly versatile, and allows non-software specialists to implement data analysis algorithms.
 Furthermore, most experimental facilities provide custom software packages to interface with facility data collection and logging.
 These packages almost always provide a Python API.
 Therefore the data analysis coordinated and scripted using Python

 The computationally intensive work is implemented in C++, and recent work makes use of CUDA and `Kokkos <https://github.com/kokkos/kokkos>`_ for some of the